Access & Support Services

 FM systems are installed in over 30 venues at RIT, including general classrooms, laboratories, auditoriums and theaters.
 Signage outside the venue indicates that there is a system present and informs the user where the receivers can be obtained (e.g. box office, sound control booth, HelpDesk).
 Receivers are loaned free of charge; users are required to leave a driver's license or picture ID.
 A list of venues is available on the CSS webpage.

-Associate+Bachelor's Degree Transfer Programs
+Associate+Bachelor's Degree Programs

 If you qualify for these programs, instructors will communicate directly with you using a variety of communication strategies, which may include sign language, spoken language, fingerspelling, printed/visual aids, Web-based instructional materials and individual tutoring in the courses in your program that are taught by faculty members at NTID, and you may request access services for the courses in your program that are taught by faculty members in RIT’s eight other colleges.
-You also may request educational support such as tutoring by experienced faculty tutors, career counseling and academic advising.
+You also may take advantage of educational support such as tutoring by experienced faculty tutors, career counseling and academic advising.